rapidsai/rmm/python/rmm/docs/guide.md

 ```

 ### Memory Profiler
-It is also possible to profile a specific block of code.
-It requires that memory statistics has been enabled e.g. by calling `rmm.statistics.enable_statistics()`.

-To profile a function, we can use the `profiler` as a function decorator like:
+To profile a specific block of code, first enable memory statistics by calling `rmm.statistics.enable_statistics()`.
+To profile a function, use `profiler` as a function decorator:
 ```python
 >>> @rmm.statistics.profiler()
 ... def f(size):